What's happened

 How we got here

-Shamima Begum, a London-born woman, traveled to ISIS-controlled Syria in 2015 at age 15.
+Shamima Begum, a London-born woman, traveled to ISIS-controlled Syria in 2015 as a teenager.
 She married an ISIS fighter and had three children, all of whom died.
-The UK government revoked her citizenship in 2019, citing national security.
-Her legal battles have included rulings in UK courts and now scrutiny by the European Court of Human Rights, which questions whether her trafficking victim status was properly considered.
+The UK government revoked her citizenship in 2019, citing national security concerns.
+Her legal challenge focuses on whether her trafficking victim status was properly considered before the revocation, amid ongoing international scrutiny and legal proceedings.

 Go deeper